wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-hybrid-runbook-worker.md

 You can use the following criteria to determine whether Azure Automation with Hybrid Runbook Worker or Service Management Automation is more appropriate for your requirements.

-- SMA requires a local installation of Windows Azure Pack that has more local resources and higher maintenance costs than Azure Automation which only needs an agent installed on local runbook workers.
+- SMA requires a local installation of Windows Azure Pack that has higher more local resources and maintenance costs than Azure Automation which only needs an agent installed on local runbook workers.
 The agents are managed by Operations Management Suite furthering decreasing their maintenance costs.
 - Azure Automation stores its runbooks in the cloud and delivers them to on-premises Hybrid Runbooks Workers.
 If your security policy does not allow this behavior then you should use SMA.
 - Windows Azure Pack is a free download while Azure Automation may incur subscription charges.
+ Azure.
+Must maintain multiple databases for SMA.
 - Azure Automation with Hybrid Runbook Worker allow you to manage runbooks for cloud resources and local resources in one location as opposed to separately managing both Azure Automation and SMA.
 - Azure Automation has advanced features such including graphical authoring that are not available in SMA.